 That’s not some form of weird caffeinated humblebrag by the way, it’s just showcasing how a simple change in your diet can give you boundless, healthy and sustainable energy.

-This one might be a selling point for a lot of folks, even though weight & BMI don’t really mean anything.
+This one might be a selling point for a lot of folks.
+Weight & BMI being the two most coveted improvements.
 Plant based diet followers are on average, much lighter than those on the Western diet.

 I don’t really believe your weight matters too much and don’t personally have a scale at home for this reason.
 Weight can be distorted by bone and muscle mass so don’t take guidelines too seriously.